 Spaces Object Storage is an S3-compatible object storage service that lets you store and serve large amounts of data.
 Each Space is a bucket for you to store and serve files.
 The built-in Spaces CDN minimizes page load times and improves performance.

-After you enable the Spaces CDN, the CDN’s edge servers will begin caching and serving the contents of the Space.
+After you enable the Spaces CDN, the CDN’s edge servers will begin caching and serving the contents of the Spaces bucket.